 Guille is a cultural guide and lecturer.
 He was born in Menorca and educated in Mallorca and Barcelona.
-He holds a degree in Tourism Management, a degree in Humanities and a Masters in Cultural Communication.
+He holds a bachelor´s degree in Tourism Management, another bachelor´s degree in Humanities, and a Master's degree in Cultural Communication.
 He's a licensed tour guide of Catalonia & Barcelona, where he's been working since 1997.
-He gives regular talks and presentations on the world of Gaudí, the history of Catalonia and Barcelona and the Picasso universe.
+He gives regular talks, presentations, and virtual tours about Barcelona, Catalonia, Art, and History.
 He previously worked as a travel agent and tour leader overseas.
-Thanks to his ample experience in the tourism industry, he also works as a trainer in communication skills for other tour guides.
-He's fluent in English, French, Italian and bilingual Catalan and Spanish.
+He's fluent in English, French, Italian, and bilingual Catalan and Spanish.
 His personal interests are digital gadgets and swing dance.

 Dan hails from Sheffield in the north of England yet his passion for Barcelona and all things Catalan took shape from an early age - stemming from a high school exchange visit in 1991.
 Dan went on to study Hispanic Studies at the University of Cardiff, with special emphasis on Catalan language, history and culture.
 Following a permanently move to Barcelona in 2002, Dan completed a Masters in Development Cooperation, squeezed in whilst indulging his primary passion of searching out the things that make Barcelona tick – both currently and historically.
 Dan is a licensed tourist guide of Catalonia.

 Reviews can only be left by Context customers after they have completed a tour.
 For more information about our reviews, please see our FAQ.